PennController/penncontroller.github.io/basic-tutorial/3_calling-commands.md

 + [Special commands]({{site.baseurl}}/core-concepts/3_commands#special-commands):
 Used within a trial, but not called on an element.

-Element commands can be further categorized as an action command or test command:

-+ Element commands
+Element commands have two subtypes:

-  + Action command:
-  Directly manipulates an element
++ Action command: Directly manipulates an element.
 + Test command (PennController equivalent of a conditional statement):
 Runs a test on an element, and executes different code blocks depending on the success or failure of the test.

 {% capture label %}
-**This tutorial uses the term “command” as shorthand for “action command”.**
-If a test, global or special command is intended, the term "test command", “global command”, or "special command" will be used.
+In the **BasicTutorial** experiment, we'll only use action commands, which we'll refer to just as "commands".
 {% endcapture %}
 {% include label-note.html label-body=label %}